Built on Family.

 Additionally, we figure inflation of medical expenses into the amount we request to cover future medical expenses.
 In some cases, we might have to call in expert witnesses even if we plan on settling instead of litigating—simply because we need to give the insurance company that last little push before moving forward with litigation.
 In many cases, the insurance company will come up with a fair and reasonable amount when you have an expert witness showing that future medical expenses could run as high as you are asking.

 You have two choices: You can accept the last offer the insurance company makes, or you can move to litigation.
-As soon as you retain Nicolet Law Accident & Injury Lawyers and tell our Duluth child injury lawyers that you don’t think the settlement officer is fair, we can prepare the complaint, file it in the court, and serve the defendant(s) with the summons and complaint to get your case started.
+As soon as you retain Nicolet Law Accident & Injury Lawyers and tell our Duluth child injury lawyers that you don’t think the settlement offer is fair, we can prepare the complaint, file it in the court, and serve the defendant(s) with the summons and complaint to get your case started.

 Sadly, children are frequently injured because of another’s negligence.
 Some of these are the same acts that harm adults, but children more commonly experience others.
 Children are naturally busy and curious, but they often lack the judgment and maturity to handle risky situations.